 7. Tencent Cloud

-Tencent Cloud is a major cloud service provider in China, actively growing its footprint in the data center GPU market.
-It offers GPU-powered cloud instances designed for AI training, gaming, and big data analytics.
+Tencent Cloud is a major cloud service provider in China, actively growing its footprint in this market.
+The company offers GPU-powered cloud instances designed for AI training, gaming, and big data analytics.
 Tencent Cloud leverages NVIDIA GPUs and custom AI accelerators to deliver scalable, high-performance computing solutions.
-The company supports industries such as entertainment, finance, and healthcare with AI-driven cloud infrastructure.
-Tencent Cloud continuously enhances its GPU services with optimized networking and storage to meet complex workload demands.

 8. Huawei Cloud Computing Technologies Co., Ltd.

-Huawei Cloud is a key player in the data center GPU market, providing GPU-accelerated instances and AI computing solutions.
+Huawei Cloud provides GPU-accelerated instances and AI computing solutions.
 Huawei’s cloud services incorporate powerful GPUs alongside its proprietary AI chips like the Ascend series, targeting industries such as telecommunications, manufacturing, and smart cities.
-Huawei Cloud emphasizes integrated AI platforms combining hardware, software, and cloud infrastructure for efficient and scalable AI workloads.
-It operates a vast network of data centers across China and internationally.

 9. Meta